-As shown in Figure 3, of the entities where the Auditor General is not the appointed auditor, the vast majority of government reporting entities are audited by the larger auditing firms (BDO Canada LLP, Deloitte LLP, Grant Thornton LLP, KPMG LLP and PricewaterhouseCoopers LLP).
-The OAG works closely with these firms regarding their involvement in auditing government organizations.
+As shown in Exhibit 4, of the entities where the Auditor General is not the appointed auditor, the vast majority of government reporting entities are audited by the larger auditing firms (BDO Canada LLP, Deloitte LLP, Grant Thornton LLP, KPMG LLP and PricewaterhouseCoopers LLP).
+We work closely with these firms regarding their involvement in auditing government organizations.